devtochit/Tochi-s-portfolio/README.md

 <!-- I also made sure to focus on accessibility.
 It has been tested with NVDA screen reader and also includes a skip link 👏 -->

 ## My Favourite Part  💪 🚀
-My favorite parts of the project are the
+My favorite parts of the project is the
 - converting the build from react to preact
 - animations 😆